eigenmiao/Rickrack/README.md

 <div align="right"><a href="#table-of-content">:arrow_up: Back to TOC  :arrow_up:</a></div>

-# Contributing
-This project welcomes contributions of all types.
-Recommending Rickrack to people you know, writing reviews for Rickrack on websites, help spec'ing, design, documentation, finding bugs, etc. can all help the project grow better.

 # License
 ## License for Rickrack
 Rickrack is a free software, which is distributed in the hope that it will be useful, but without any warranty.
 You can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation.
 See the [GNU General Public License 3.0 (GPL 3.0)](https://www.gnu.org/licenses/) for more details.

 All images, documents and translations in Rickrack [code repository](https://github.com/eigenmiao/Rickrack) are licensed under [Creative Commons Attribution-NonCommercial-ShareAlike License 4.0 (CC BY-NC-SA 4.0)](https://creativecommons.org/licenses/by-nc-sa/4.0/) unless stating additionally.

-Rickrack default uses [Noto Serif](https://fonts.google.com/specimen/Noto+Serif) ([SC](https://fonts.google.com/specimen/Noto+Serif+SC)) fonts and [Noto Sans](https://fonts.google.com/specimen/Noto+Sans) ([SC](https://fonts.google.com/specimen/Noto+Sans+SC)) fonts for interface display, which are designed by Google and published in website [Google Fonts](https://fonts.google.com/).
-These fonts are open-sourced under [Apache 2.0](http://www.apache.org/licenses/) and [SIL Open Font License 1.1](http://scripts.sil.org/OFL), respectively.
+Rickrack default uses [LXGW WenKai](https://github.com/lxgw/LxgwWenKai) font for interface display, which is an open-source Chinese font derived from Fontworks' Klee One.
+This font is open-sourced under [SIL Open Font License 1.1](http://scripts.sil.org/OFL).

 ## License for Required Packages
 | Package        | Version  | License          |